xtingray/tupi/README.md

 Its interface has been designed looking for provide a high level experience of usability for artists and non artists, using as main development resource the Qt framework.

-Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.

 See the files ./INSTALL* for building and installation instructions.